amitdubey8888/mb-interview/README.md

 ## Submission

-Once you have completed the code exercise and double-checking that you are on your own branch (from the [Set Up](#set-up)) step above, you may push your changes to the hosted repository.
+Once you have completed the code exercise, please push the code to your own publicly accessible Git location (GitHub, GitLab, etc) and send the link to your point of contact.

 Done!
+Thank you for your interest in Message Broadcast, we look forward to reviewing your code!